Connectome20/diffusion_preproc_C2/readme.md

 ---
 ## Usage instructions

-Enter Subject ID:

-Input your subject_ID (e.g., 001).
-Specify DICOM Source
-Specify data processing directory
+Input Subject Id, C2 Path, Dicom Source

 Provide the path obtained from the findsession command in the Dicom Source field.
 Ensure there are no extra spaces or line breaks.